Affraes-Organisation/actions-sfdc-example/README.md

 - [Mirror the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository)
 - Clone the mirrored repository
-- Open the root of the repository in VSCode
+- Open the root folder of the repository in VSCode
+- Test your connection with SFDX:
+  -

 ##### Secrets you will need